Have you ever taken time at the end of the workday to reflect on what you actually did?

 There’s an unspoken rule in the business world … money shouldn’t enter the conversation between employees.
 Nobody wants hurt feelings, but this can happen if someone finds out they’re paid less than someone else.
 If you’re up for a promotion, you’ll do best to keep it to yourself and let the company or your manager make the announcement.
 This is a dangerous road best left untraveled.

-Water cooler chat is just as important (if not more so) in the digital age than in the past.
-The best managers already know it’s beneficial, even if they have some apprehensions about it.
-So articulate a set of guidelines, and let people talk.
+Water cooler chat is just as important (if not more so) in the digital age than ever before.
+The best managers already know it’s beneficial—and you’re holding your teams back if you do not give them the freedom to be human.
+All you have to do is articulate a set of guidelines, put trust in the people you hired, and let people talk.